Abjad/abjad/trunk/abjad/docs/source/reference_manual/voices/index.rst

    Duration(2, 1)

-The preprolated duration of a voice is usually equal to the voice's contents duration:
+The preprolated duration of a voice is usually equal to the voice's contents
+duration:

 ::

    >>> voice.preprolated_duration
-   Duration(2, 1)
+   Traceback (most recent call last):
+     File "<stdin>", line 1, in <module>
+   AttributeError: 'Voice' object has no attribute 'preprolated_duration'

 The prolated duration of a voice is usually equal to the voice's contents duration, too:

 ::

    >>> voice.preprolated_duration
-   Duration(2, 1)
+   Traceback (most recent call last):
+     File "<stdin>", line 1, in <module>
+   AttributeError: 'Voice' object has no attribute 'preprolated_duration'

 Only when you nest a very small voice inside a tuplet will the prolated and